handojo3/SDE-Salary-Prediction/README.md

 - The final model is used to predict salaries for a new input (country: "United States," education: "Master’s degree," and experience: 15 years).
 - The trained model and label encoders are saved using `pickle`.

+### Streamlit Application
+- Hosted Web application on a Python Streamlit Web Application, which contains an Explore Page and a Predictor Page
+- Explore Page contains a pie chart of the various countries, a bar graph showcasing the Mean Salary based on the country, and a line graph of Mean Salary based on the number of years of experience
+- Predict Page contains options to choose a country, education level, and number of years of experience to predict the salary of a Software Developer

 Feel free to explore the code and dataset to understand the salary prediction process and how machine learning models can be applied to real-world datasets.
+If there are ways to improve the model, please feel free to share!